inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 Setup QGIS
 ----------

-1. :guilabel:`Open Quantum GIS Desktop (1.8.0)` - This should be located on your desktop, or you can find it in your start menu.
+#. :guilabel:`Open Quantum GIS Desktop (1.8.0)` - This should be located on your desktop, or you can find it in your start menu.

 .. image:: /static/socialisation/qgis.png
    :align: center

-2. A hint window will come up, click okay.
+#.
+A hint window will come up, :guilabel:`click okay`.

 .. image:: /static/socialisation/tips.png
    :align: center